7 Chapter 7 – Manuevering

 With this book, we are going to take a more simple look at one-tangent burn transfers and only analyze transfers between two circular orbits as seen in the following image:

 The derivation for some of these equations are a little difficult.
-You can find the algorithm below, but we will not be getting too in depth into one-tangent burns.
+You can find the algorithm below in Equation 56, but we will not be getting too in depth into one-tangent burns.

 Only one of these values are going to be used.
 It depends on the setup of the problem and orbit type (elliptic to elliptic, circular to circular, etc.).
-This goes for both eccentricity, e, and semi-major axis, a.
+This goes for both eccentricity, e, and semi-major axis, a, as in Equation 57.

-E is eccentric anomaly, the same eccentric anomaly that was discussed in Chapter 6.
+E is eccentric anomaly, the same eccentric anomaly that was discussed in Chapter 6, as in the following Equation 58.

 This process can be seen in more detail in Fundamentals of Astrodynamics and Applications by David A. Vallado in Section 5.3.